 not comparing... apples to apples (ba dum!).Well, if you're talking about downloadable music/video, you could be comparing apples to Apple. (ba dum!)

 [edited by: LifeinAsia at 8:52 pm (utc) on Feb 27, 2013]

-Here's a good example for you to understand.
 If someone entered the cinema without a ticket, is that called theft too?
-But the movie was copyrighted material right?
-But it was meant to be watched with a valid ticket.

 Please read my previous note.
 This term "sharing" is biased in and of itself.
 The proper term is copyright violation.
 There is no such thing as illegal sharing just as there is no such thing as legal stealing.